chronoclast/sensational-sonos-sensor-synchronization/alexa-integration/README.md

-# Sonos integration with Alexa Echo
+# Sonos Integration with Alexa Echo

 ------